AyoGHub/esp32-4wd-rc-car/README.md

 ## Photos/Demo

-- All photos are in this repository
+- All relevant photos are in this repository

 A demo is available to watch using the link below:
 - https://www.youtube.com/shorts/cHxcpBt_5fo

 ## Experience Gained

+- Integrating wireless controller input with embedded motor control
+- Using an H-bridge to drive DC motors
+- Managing power requirements for motors and microcontrollers